A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 \textbf{Term (II):} The second term in \eqref{eq:6.2-eta-rec-3} is upper bounded by, for large enough $n$,

 where the first inequality follows from $\delta_{k-1,i}(c)\le 1$, the second and third follow from the same argument as in term (I).

 \textbf{Term (III):}

-where the first inequality follows from \eqref{eq:6.2-eta_j}, the second from \Cref{lem:6.1-first-order-error}, the third from $\delta_{j-1,i}(c)\ge \delta_{j-1,i}(c')$ and a same argument used in the treatment of term (I), and the fourth one from the fact that $j>i$.
+where the first inequality follows from \eqref{eq:6.2-eta_j}, the second from \Cref{lem:6.1-first-order-error}, the third from $\delta_{j-1,i}(c)\ge \delta_{j-1,i}(c')$ and the same argument used in the treatment of term (I), and the fourth one from the fact that $j>i$.